 Rare dinosaur 'Barry' up for sale at Paris auction

-An almost fully complete dinosaur skeleton will be sold at auction in Paris next month.
+An almost complete dinosaur skeleton will be sold at auction in Paris next month.

-The rare 150 million-year-old camptosaurus was first discovered in the 1990s in the US by palaeontologist Barry James.
+The 150 million-year-old camptosaurus was discovered in the 1990s in the US state of Wyoming.

-Named Barry after the man who found him in Wyoming, experts said he is "extremely well preserved".
+It was named Barry after Barry James, the palaeontologist who found it.
+Experts say the skeleton is "extremely well preserved".

-It is unusual to see a dinosaur skeleton so in tact, said Alexandre Giquello, from the auction house Hotel Drouot.
+Alexandre Giquello, from the auction house Hotel Drouot, said it was unusual to see a dinosaur skeleton so intact.

-"To take the example of its skull, the skull is complete at 90% and the rest of the dinosaur is complete at 80%," he said.
+"The skull is complete at 90% and the rest of the dinosaur is complete at 80%," he said.

 Sales of dinosaur fossils are rare, with only a small number taking place each year globally - although some experts have raised concerns about specimens finding their way into private hands.